RustyGearBox/1.5_Utils/README.md

 For Lvl 1 Ex 1-3:
   1. Open CMD
   2. Use the cd command until reach the folder that contain de Main.java
   3. Use the command javac to copile the java file.
-Something like this -> "javac Main.java"
+Like this -> "javac Main.java"
   4. Check if the a Main.class has been generated next to Main.java.
   5. Use the command "java -classpath .
 Main"
   6. Write the path of a folder -> ./Testing